 People may be simply unsure how to complete the payment or worry about their data security.
 Offer to walk them through the buying process, answering questions along the way.

 Some companies use email follow-ups to save abandoned carts but it’s much more effective to “strike when the iron is hot” and the visitor is still on your site.

 One of the top concerns during signup is the fear of automatic billing or data breach.
 Live support can help you clear these doubts for people, by giving further information.

 It’s better not to ask for the credit card details during the registration – it deters a lot of potential customers because they are anxious about giving their sensitive data to brands they don’t know well.

-In the case of a multi-step installation wizard, use analytics to detect which step takes longer time and shows higher bounce rate – and offer a helping hand.
+In the case of a multi-step installation wizard, use analytics to detect which step takes a long time and shows a higher bounce rate – and offer a helping hand.